Altri was incorporated in the first quarter of 2005 as a result of the restructuring process of Cofina through a spin-off of its industrial assets.

 In June 2015, the C15 project at Celbi was completed, which allowed its production capacity to increase to 760 thousand tonnes.

-Also in 2015, the project to convert Caima to Specialities pulp, namely Dissolving Pulp (DWP), was concluded, becoming the first industrial unit of the Altri Group to produce this type of pulp.
+Also in 2015, the project to convert Caima to Specialities fibers, namely Dissolving Cellulosic Fibers (DWP), was concluded, becoming the first industrial unit of the Altri Group to produce this type of fibers.

 In 2018, Altri acquired the entire share capital and voting rights of EDP Bioeléctrica.
 This acquisition made Altri the holder of all the share capital and voting rights of the Company, meanwhile renamed Bioelétrica da Foz.